MrDegriz/immutable-record-class/README.md

 # immutable-record-class
-JavaScript(Typescript) lib to create immutable.js record class with inheritance support
+Typescript lib to create immutable.js record class with inheritance support

 `immutable-record-class` it is lib that combine power of [Typescript](https://github.com/Microsoft/TypeScript) interfaces with [Immutable.js Records](https://facebook.github.io/immutable-js/docs/#/Record) and and most important **support inheritance**.